Search our publications library to access useful documents and helpful information.

 This recommendation sets out the constraints thought necessary when using consumer DV camcorders for professional programme acquisition.

 Recommendation setting out the user requirements for non-tape based recorders for broadcast production of standard definition television.
-It is nevertheless intended that these requirements will also apply (with minor modification) to HD equipment.

 Information that was intended to assist broadcasters with their submissions of broadcasting requirements to the RRC-06 in 2006.